I'm Shelly — and I've been obsessed with horses my whole life, which makes me the perfect person to photograph yours.

 was inspired by my heart horse, Scarlett, the Pintaloosa mare I loved and the quiet strength I always found riding under the oak trees on my family land

-If you're happiest at the barn, appreciate the little moments, and don't mind a little laughter
+If you're happiest at the barn, appreciate the little moments, and don't mind a little laughter, we're going to get along just fine.

 @paintedoakphotos